Zsófia Kovács (gymnast): 2016

-2017
+2017–2018

-At the European Championships in Cluj-Napoca, she won a silver medal in the all-around behind Ellie Downie, becoming the first Hungarian woman to land on the podium since Adrienn Varga did so in 1998 when she won vault.
-During these championships, Kovacs also qualified to three individual finals where she finished sixth on vault, uneven bars and balance beam.
+At the 2017 European Championships in Cluj-Napoca, Kovács won the silver medal in the all-around behind Ellie Downie, becoming the first Hungarian woman to land on the podium since Adrienn Varga did so in 1998 when she won vault.
+Additionally Kovács finished sixth on vault, uneven bars, and balance beam.
 She also competed at the 2017 World Championships in Montreal, but did not make any finals.

-2018

 Kovács was forced to miss the 2018 European Championships due to an abdominal injury.

-In September, she competed at the Szombathely World Challenge Cup, where she won the gold medal in the balance beam final.
-She went on to compete at the World Championships in Doha, where she qualified to the all-around final, finishing twentieth with a score of 51.765.
+However she competed at the 2018 Szombathely World Challenge Cup, where she won the gold medal on balance beam final.
+She went on to compete at the 2018 World Championships in Doha, where she qualified to the all-around final, finishing twentieth with a score of 51.765.

-2019
+2019–2020

-In March, Kovács competed at the Stuttgart World Cup and placed ninth in the all-around.
-However, in April, she had to withdraw from the European Championships due to a foot injury.
-She returned to competition at the Koper World Challenge Cup in June, where she won the gold medals in the uneven bars and balance beam finals.

-In September, Kovács competed at the Paris World Challenge Cup, where she took the bronze medal in the uneven bars final behind Mélanie de Jesus dos Santos and Anastasia Agafonova.
-In October, she competed at the World Championships in Stuttgart, where she placed 30th in the all-around during qualifications.
-Although she did not qualify to the all-around final, she earned an individual berth for the 2020 Summer Olympics.
+In March Kovács competed at the 2019 Stuttgart World Cup and placed ninth in the all-around.
+In April she had to withdraw from the 2019 European Championships due to a foot injury.
+She returned to competition at the Koper World Challenge Cup in June, where she won the gold medals on the uneven bars and balance beam.
+In September, Kovács competed at the Paris World Challenge Cup, where she took the bronze medal on the uneven bars behind Mélanie de Jesus dos Santos and Anastasia Agafonova.
+In October she competed at the 2019 World Championships in Stuttgart, where she placed thirtieth in the all-around during qualifications.
+Although she did not qualify to the all-around final, she earned an individual berth to compete at the 2020 Summer Olympics.